crutcher/rs-swin/README.md

 I generally hang out on the Burn Discord; and development discussions should probably be held in the `#vision` channel there.

+## Setup

+Much dev tooling is done with `cargo-make`, so you'll need to install that:

+    cargo install cargo-make

+Then, you can run the dev setup script to install the necessary dependencies:

+    cargo make setup

+## Dev Cycle

+Run `rustfmt`, `clippy`, and `test':

+    cargo make devtest

+## Benchmarks

+Benchmarks are run by enabling the nightly toolchain:

+    cargo +nightly bench --features nightly

+Or just:

+    cargo make bench